 Prof. Dr. Sebastian Ullrich is Professor of Business Administration and Marketing.
 He received his PhD on effects of personalized websites on brand attachment from the University of Giessen, Germany.
 He was a Lecturer in Marketing at the Academies of Business Administration and Public Management, Giessen.
 He worked at the Institute for Brand and Communication Research and founded his own company, a research-oriented brand and communication consultancy located in Germany.
 His research interests include online communication, word of mouth, trust and corporate social responsibility.
 His research has been published in academic journals and books and presented at several conferences.
 He is a reviewer for the European Marketing Academy, the European Advertising Academy and scientific journals.
 In Schmalkalden he represents the faculty on the research committee and in the senate.

-Master Courses: Strategic Brand Management and Modern Marketing Communication.
+Master Courses: Digital Marketing, Strategic Brand Management and Modern Marketing Communication.

 Each year guest professors expand our faculty.
 Last year the following guest professors held classes:

 Gema García Luján Ávila = Universidad Anáhuac en Mérida (Mexico)